mkaydev/PlanetWarsWebWorkers/README.md

+# Discontinued

+Will be replaced by a client/server implementation.

 # Implement a player:
  - create a constructor for your the player
  - set the .prototype of the new player object to new Player()